lit/lit/packages/lit-virtualizer/README.md

 }
 ```

-The capabilities of the `virtualizer` element are the same as those of the `<lit-virtualizer>` element.
+The capabilities of the `virtualizer` directive are the same as those of the `<lit-virtualizer>` element.
 The APIs are the same as well, except that features expressed as properties and attributes on the `<lit-virtualizer>` element are instead expressed as properties in an options object passed as the single argument to the `virtualize` directive.

 ## API Referrence